DanielMJones2005/HW10_WebScrape/README.md

     - Pandas and
     - Requests/Splinter
  - Created a Jupyter Notebook file called mission_to_mars.ipynb
-    - Used this to complete all scraping and analysis tasks
+    - used this to complete all scraping and analysis tasks
     - NASA Mars News
  - Scraped the NASA Mars News Site and collected
     - latest News Title and